A Taste of Art: London

 Gallery or Church?
 Exiled in London A Very British Affair Illusions of Reality The French Abroad From Turner to Caro

 After the successes of A Taste of Art; Madrid, Paris & New York, our next series will begin on Monday 21st March, 2022.

 This series, consisting of three lectures, will be entitled A Taste of Art: London, and will explore Renaissance paintings in The National Gallery and British painting and sculpture in Tate Britain, as well as looking at French painters' depictions of London that are in a variety of galleries in London and all over the world.

-The lectures will be 'live', via Zoom on consecutive Monday early evenings, at 6pm UK time (GMT).
-Each lecture lasts about 50 minutes, after which Jacqueline will answer questions you can type in to the Zoom system.
+The lectures will be 'live', via Zoom Webinar on consecutive Monday early evenings, at 6pm UK time (GMT).
+Each lecture lasts about 50 minutes, after which we will answer questions you can type in to the Zoom system.

 How to Sign Up